-Keeping It Natural focuses on the basics.
+Keeping It Natural is a zero waste makeup brand focusing on the basics.
 If you’re someone who loves to create everyday looks from the most uncomplicated products possible, you should check out this brand.
-They offer vegan, cruelty-free lipsticks, mineral lip colours, and cake mascaras in different playful shades.
-All products come in recyclable aluminium tins.
+They offer vegan, cruelty-free lipsticks, mineral lip colors, and cake mascaras in different playful shades.
+All products come in recyclable zero waste aluminum tins.
 Keeping It Natural makes all products in small batches, so you can feel assured that you’re getting a fresh product.

 Danielle White, the founder of Dirty Hippie Cosmetics, grew up in a mostly untouched part of Australia, which taught her to appreciate nature early enough.
 When she returned to her childhood home after years of chasing a career, she saw, first-hand, the damage of plastic pollution on her beloved beaches.
 With her long-term love for experimenting with makeup products and growing concerns for the environment, she created Dirty Hippie Cosmetics.

-What started as a few vital plastic-free products; BB creams, tooth powders, and deodorants has grown into a well-loved beauty brand.
+What started as a few vital plastic-free products; BB creams, tooth powders, and deodorants has grown into a well-loved zero waste beauty brand.

 Why We Recommend

-Dirty Hippie products come in recyclable aluminium tins, and the company will accept these tins for refills.
-They even advise that you keep your boxes from the original order, so you can reuse it when shipping your empty tins.
+Dirty Hippie products come in recyclable aluminum tins, and the company will accept these tins for refills.
+They even advise that you keep your boxes from the original order, so you can reuse them when shipping your empty tins.
 They pack their orders for shipping with repurposed newspapers and post-consumer recycled paper tape and boxes.